 Intelligence, security and listed law enforcement agencies

-- If circumstances require a corporate plan to be varied during the reporting period, and the variation is significant, a copy of the revised plan must be provided to the responsible Minister and the Minister for Finance and before being published on the entity’s website.
+- If the corporate plan is varied during the reporting period for which the plan is prepared and the accountable authority considers that the variation is significant, a copy of the revised plan must be provided to the responsible Minister and the Minister for Finance and before being published on the entity’s website.

 - The contents of the varied plan must comply with the PGPA Rule in the same manner as a plan otherwise would for the relevant reporting periods.